syn-namon/Neighbourhood-Crime-Rates-in-Toronto/README.md

 Seaborn: enhancing matplotlib plots
 Pmdarima: ARIMA model for predicting analysis

 ### Other tools:

 Tableau

 # Project Scope

-The analysis includes:
+The scope of this comprehensive analysis includes the following components:
-- defining crime volume trend over time in top 3 neighbourhoods;
+- **Neighbourhood Trends:** Defining the crime volume trend over the eleven years (2014-2024) within the top 3 most active neighbourhoods for each crime type.
-- reviling top 10 neighbourhoods with high volume of crimes in total through 11 years;
+- **Area Ranking:** Identifying and ranking the top 10 neighbourhoods with the highest total volume of crime across all types throughout the entire 11-year dataset.
-- predicting crime volume trend in 2025 in total;
+- **Total Forecast:** Generating a prediction for the total crime volume for the year 2025 across all of Toronto.
-- forcasting crime volume trend in 2025 for each neighbourhood.
+- **Granular Forecast:** Generating separate, individualized forecasts for the expected crime volume trend in 2025 for each neighbourhood.

 ## Description

+This project begins with a pre-analysis of historical crime volume data in Toronto spanning 2014 to 2024, which reveals the crime trend across individual neighbourhoods.
+Using the optimized ARIMA modelling approach, the analysis provides forward-looking predictions for the crime volume trend in 2025, specifically forecasting total volume trends for each major crime type and neighbourhood-level trends.

+Model reliability is ensured through rigorous data splitting and the application of industry-standard performance metrics (such as MAE, RMSE, and MAPE) for validation.
+The output of this analysis is a set of validated forecasts, accompanied by strategic insights and actionable recommendations for all relevant stakeholders.
 ## Stakeholders

 ### Government and Law Enforcement: